rajj28/rajj28/README.md

 <div>

-<i>Mostly writing, sometimes coding.</i> <br><br>
+<i>Mostly coding, sometimes writing.</i> <br><br>

 👋 Hi!
 I'm Ruturaj,

-✍ Worked with startups valued at over `$50M`, trusted by founders & CEOs and reached a total of `1M+ audience` as a technical writer on [dev.to/anmolbaranwal](https://dev.to/anmolbaranwal).

-🎯 I've worked with 10+ funded startups including YC-backed.
-If you need a technical writer expert who gets developers and delivers real results, shoot me an email at `hi@anmolbaranwal.com`.
-Check all the details at [anmolbaranwal.com](http://anmolbaranwal.com)!

-🔖 I've been featured 3x as a Top Author on Devto (where I usually write) and my [open source guide](https://dev.to/anmolbaranwal/a-complete-guide-to-open-source-100x-simpler-2d6c) was picked by official GitHub community.

-💜 I've spent around 2 years in open source.
-Contributed to 40+ open source projects, made 200+ Pull Requests, joined 600+ discussions and earned a lot of reputation.
+💜 I've spent around 2 year in open source.
+Contributed to 40+ open source projects, made 200+ Pull Requests, joined 600+ discussions and earned a lot of experence.
 Love the ecosystem.

 🤝 I also run [OpenSouls squad](https://app.daily.dev/squads/opensouls) of 1k+ members on Daily and the [OpenSouls discord community](https://dub.sh/opensouls) of 300+ members.
 If you've any questions, this is the best place to ask.

-😎 By the way, technical writing wasn't the first thing I did.
-I've done UX designing, research, software development, content writing and much more.

 I code for fun and keep learning new stuff :)